Controlled Substances in Research

 The “Researcher” registration (DEA Form 225 or Renewal 225a) can be applied for by a non-physician and is good for one year.
 The fee for a Researcher registration can be waived when the license is obtained for work at UNTHSC.
 During online registration you will be asked to provide an institution representative’s name for verification of fee waiver.
 Use your department chair or dean for research, who can verify your employee status at UNTHSC, a state institution.

-Per guidance given from our local DEA office, a drawer that is not transportable (i.e. bolted to the wall), substantially constructed, and that can be locked will meet the security requirements.
+Per guidance given by our local DEA office, a drawer that is not transportable (i.e. bolted to the wall), substantially constructed, and that can be locked will meet the security requirements.

 In addition, controlled substances that have been diluted with other material(s) must be maintained under lock when not in use.